plancksecurity/planck-proxy/README.md

-# p≡p Gate
+# planck Proxy

-This project provides a tool able to decrypt with p≡p incoming messages which are encrypted with an **extra key**, and pass them along unencrypted to a filtering system.
+This project provides a tool able to decrypt with planck incoming messages which are encrypted with an **extra key**, and pass them along unencrypted to a filtering system.
 Then the original message is sent encrypted to the next hop or discarded, based on the feedback of the filtering system.

 ## Requirements